vhartman/24-data-gen/readme.md

 - squeaky wheel planner
 - simulated annealing
 - speed up komo runs
+- more sensible search approach: use the fact that we can cache the end

 #### Capabilities
 - enable things that are not only 'go to point', e.g. drawing a line